SHOW SIDEBAR

 Handle material and design

-1. sterling silver, silver plate
+1. Sterling silver, silver plated

 silver handlesilver handle